lch99310/chunghao_lee.github.io/_pages/about.md

   - /about.html
 ---

-I am now a PM managing AI/ML projects at [Wistron](https://www.wistron.com/CMS/ChangeLanguage/3).
+I am now a Product Operation Manager managing AI/ML products at TikTok.
+Prior to TikTok, I have 4+ years experiences at Wistron as AI PM and at Pegatron as Factory PM.
 I received MBA and Master's in Information Systems dual degrees from [University of Maryland, College Park](https://www.umd.edu/), advised by [Dr. Adam Lee](https://www.rhsmith.umd.edu/directory/woei-jyh-adam-lee) and [Prof. Suresh Acharya](https://www.rhsmith.umd.edu/directory/suresh-acharya), and Bachelor's degree from [National Tsing Hua University](https://nthu-en.site.nthu.edu.tw/).
-Prior to University of Maryland, I was a Factory PM at [Pegatron](https://www.pegatroncorp.com/index/index/lang/en_US), the largest OEM / ODM in Asia.

-I bring comprehensive expertise in technology product development, integrating data-driven decision-making to optimize supply chain management, manufacturing, and design processes.
-I am interested in Baseball Analytics, History, Geopolitics and Synthetic Biology.
+I bring comprehensive expertise in technology product development, integrating data-driven decision-making to optimize Product Development, Supply Chain Management, and Manufacturing.
+As to my hobbies, I am interested in Baseball Analytics, History, Geopolitics and Synthetic Biology.
 In my free time, I am an avid LA Dodgers' fan and I am a photographer who loves to record beauty of daily life.

 Achievements
 ======